jheavejimenez/Html-Psuedo-Class-Selector/README.md

 # Html-Psuedo-Class-Selector
-A HTML Table style by Psuedo-Class-Selector
+An HTML Table style by Psuedo-Class-Selector